Regalijan/autoclear/index.md

 So you have your beautiful server and this wonderful bot you just found, what now?
 Set up channels of course.

 ## Commands
-- `ac!about` - About me, beep boop
+- `/about` - About me, beep boop
-- `ac!autoclear <enable|disable> <minutes> <#channel>` - Enables or disables autoclearing on the specified channel every n minutes (minimum 30)
+- `/autoclear <enable|disable> <#channel> <minutes?>` - Enables or disables autoclearing on the specified channel every n minutes (minimum 30)
-- `ac!channels` - Displays all channels with autoclearing enabled
+- `/channels` - Displays all channels with autoclearing enabled
-- `ac!clear <amount> <#channel?>` - Clears `amount` messages from `#channel` (or the current channel if none specified, max 100 per command)
+- `/clear <amount> <#channel?>` - Clears `amount` messages from `#channel` (or the current channel if none specified, max 100 per command)
-- `ac!debug` - Displays some goodies that may or may not have a use
+- `/debug` - Displays some goodies that may or may not have a use
-- `ac!help` - Finds information for the given command
+- `/help` - Finds information for the given command
-- `ac!ping` - Pong
+- `/ping` - Pong
-- `ac!prefix <prefix | null>` - Sets the prefix for the server ("null" clears it)
+- `/resetstatus`** - Resets status of all shards
-- `ac!setglobalstatus`** - Sets the status message globally (across all shards)
+- `/setglobalstatus <activity> <activitytype?>`** - Sets the status message globally (across all shards), `activitytype` requires an integer.
-- `ac!setstatus`** - Sets status for the current shard

 ** Owner only

 ## FAQ
-- "I still see messages in a channel even though I set it to clear" - Run `ac!clear` on the channel to catch the remainders, any new messages should be picked up.
+- "I still see messages in a channel even though I set it to clear" - Run `/clear` on the channel to catch the remainders, any new messages should be picked up.
 This occurs when the bot has recently restarted.

-- "The bot isn't responding" - Make sure the bot has permission to send messages in the channel you are running commands.
+- ~~"The bot isn't responding" - Make sure the bot has permission to send messages in the channel you are running commands.~~ Autoclear now uses slash commands, you may need to reinvite the bot if you don't see them.

 - "Messages aren't being deleted" - Make sure the bot has the manage messages permission so that it can delete messages.